 I live in Portland, Oregon, which is in the Pacific Northwest of the United States.
 However, let’s go back to the beginning.

-I grew up in the Soviet Union, Uzbekistan, which is now an independent Central Asian country, situated along the ancient silk and spice trade route.
+I grew up in the Soviet Union, Uzbekistan, which is now an independent Central Asian country, situated along the ancient Silk Road.
 East and West, Asia, Mediterranean and Europe spiced and flavored the music, art, culinary and culture of the region.

 My first encounter with a hand-made “real” guitar was in the late 9o’s, at a local Pioneer Music store in Portland.
 One of the guitars hanging in their shop was a 70’s Manuel Contreras flamenco (Manuel Contreras was a well-regarded Spanish luthier who initially worked for the Ramirez guitar-making dynasty, eventually setting up his own shop).
 There I stood, looking at this beautiful, well-used guitar.
 It displayed evidence of various repaired cracks, none of which detracted from the guitar’s charm.
 It had obviously lived a full and adventurous life.
 I asked the store clerk for a permission to see the guitar.
 I was allowed to hold and examine it.
 And then I played it.
 It was a revelation!
 I have never prior to that moment played anything that even came close in sensitivity and depth of sound.
 My eyes and ears were opened to new possibilities!

 During that year, I savored every opportunity to travel and visit luthier shops everywhere I went, including Spain, Italy, France, Austria, Czech Republic and Slovenia.
 Last, but not least, the GAL ( Guild of American Luthiers ) has been a tremendous resource, and a connecting hub to many luthiers from around the world.
 I am deeply appreciative of their work, and the collective wisdom of its members.